Research Paper By Naela Omar

 Before I start, I dedicate this to Moustafa Hosny.
 His program this year “Live the Moment” has been an inspiration to me.
-The program is about moments that change life.
+The program is about moments that change lives.
 That topic defines the niche I decided to specialize in, transformational coaching.
 And, watching the few past episodes has inspired me for whatever is coming next.

 So, what is a crossroad?

 It is the moment that we have to make a choice, turn right, left, or keep going on the same road.
-Decision making is a process we go through every day, all the time.
+Decision-making is a process we go through every day, all the time.
 But, it becomes critical when it can change our entire life.
 And here starts the confusion.
 Most of us get overwhelmed and lose control.
-But, in the end we have to make that choice.
+But, in the end, we have to make that choice.